aspectron/jsx/README.md

-# HARMONY JSX
+# JSX

-HARMONY JSX is a C++ library which allows to use JavaScript in a C++ application.
+JSX is a C++ library which allows to use JavaScript in a C++ application.
 It based on [V8 JavaScript engine](https://code.google.com/p/v8/) and supports [CommonJS](http://en.wikipedia.org/wiki/CommonJS) conformant modules.

 ## Prerequisites